Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What is the 5-year property price forecast for Jakarta as of 2026?

-As of early 2026, Jakarta residential property prices are expected to grow by roughly 20% to 30% in cumulative nominal terms by 2031, with the best-located landed and transit-adjacent segments likely reaching the top of that range.
+As of 2026, Jakarta residential property prices are expected to be about 20% to 35% higher in nominal terms over the next 5 years.

 Which areas in Jakarta will have the best price growth over the next 5 years?